 Mid-day break for workers from June 1

-Muscat: Workers should be not employed at construction sites and open areas in high temperatures between 12.30 and 3.30pm in the peak summer months of June, July and August, said the Ministry of Manpower.
+Workers should be not employed at construction sites and open areas in high temperatures between 12.30 pm and 3.30 pm in the peak summer months of June, July and August, said the Ministry of Manpower.

 The Oman Chamber of Commerce and Industry (OCCI) has been urging businesses about the necessity of adhering to Article 16 on the regulations for occupational safety and health.